elliejeanclark/startup/notes.md

 Media tags that reference external media all take a URL as an attribue.
 It can be a relative or full path.
 (Relative path means that it is served from the same location as the HTML page rendering the element.)
 ### Internal media
 Both the canvas and svg elements require code that you write.
 CSS is used with svg to help make great images, and the cavnas tool needs JavaScript support to help us "draw" in the area.
+## Deployment
+Deploying deletes any previous deployment, copies up all the files found in the project directory, and makes sure Caddy is hosting the files under the simon subdomain of your domain.
+`./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s <service>` To deploy simon to my project the command looks like `./deployFiles.sh -k ~/CS260/inclass.pem -h ellie-jean.com -s simon`